ei_connect

 erlang:nodes/0

-in ERTS
+in ERTS.

-The environment variable ERL_EPMD_PORT
+The environment variable ERL_EPMD_PORT can be used

 to indicate which logical cluster a C-node belongs to.